axonde/linguirus/README.md

 - There is **spam protection** using invisible recaptcha v2 technology from Google;
 - Working **slider system**;
 - Full site **adaptability**;

+P.S.
+The `admin/` folder has been deleted due to secure reasons.
+Your own implemetation is welcome.